brightgawu7/ios-training-week-1/README.md

-# iOS Trainging Week 1
+# iOS Training Week 1

 This repository contains the deliverables for the first week of my iOS training.